 Employees can typically work 45 hours a week during a 5-day workweek or 48 hours during a 6-day work week.
 However, they will be guaranteed overtime pay of 120% of usual wages.
 Moreover, employees are guaranteed a 15-minute break if the workday lasts more than 6 hours.

-When hiring employees in Greece, social security contributions.
-They are mandatory and are to be made to the Unified Social Security Fund (E.F.K.A.).
+When hiring employees in Greece, social security contributions are mandatory and are to be made to the Unified Social Security Fund (E.F.K.A.).

 The below rates apply for E.F.K.A. fund covering salaried employees: